Riyo-Aloshyas/Database-Application/README.md

 Project Questions:

-Can you think 5 more rules (other than the one explicitly described above) that are likely to be used in a company?
+Can you think 5 more rules (other than the one explicitly described in thr requirements) that are likely to be used in a company?

 1) Employee must be assigned to ONE department but can work in multiple departments.
 2) Information regarding part (id, name, price, quantity) would be in PART_PURCHASE.